noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 R computations.
 Because I'm especially mindful of consideration \#3, this guide is somewhat in the reverse of traditional tutorials on this topic.
-I'm going to talk about the blunt instruments first, then get into the idiosyncracies of code.
+I'm going to talk about the blunt instruments first, then get into the idiosyncrasies of code.

 Get a Bigger Computer
 ---------------------